 Fig. 5.
 Effects of prey density and group size on the efficiency of retrieval in the simulated s-bots.
 The plots report the results of fifty experiments for each prey density (on the x axis), for each group dimension (different filling of the boxes).
 Both the x and the y axes use a logarithmic scale.
 The horizontal black line shows the median value of the efficiency of one adapting robot tested in the same conditions as the other groups.
 The diamonds show the median value obtained in the control experiments.
 We show only the median values and not the whole distribution for the sake of readability of the plot.
+See text for the discussion.

-experiments were replicated using the same instances but with a control group that did not use adaptation.
-The results are summarized in Figure 5 which reports the final distribution of the values of $\nu$ for different combinations of prey density and group size.
-Figure 6 reports the final distribution of the performances of the different groups in each environment.
+of $\nu$ for different combination of prey density and group size.
+Fig. 6 reports the final distribution of the performances of the different groups in each environment.